reindernijhoff/shadertoy/a-lot-of-spheres/README.md

 ![thumbnail](./thumbnail.jpg)

-Simple raytracer showing a lot of spheres and lightsources.
+Simple raytracer showing a lot of spheres and light sources.
 A grid is used as an acceleration structure.
 ## Shaders

 ### Image